JohnE-Szwec/Darey.IO-DEVOPS-Projects/PROJECT 2: LEMP STACK IMPLEMENTATION/project-2.md

 In most of the configurations presented I provided the most restrictive respnses
 ![SQL-secure](./images/sqlsecurityscript.PNG)

-Now I test to see if i can log into mysql console
+Now I test to see if i can log into mysql console with the previously configured password utilizing the ALTER USER command
 ```
 sudo mysql -p
 ```